flutter/website/src/get-started/flutter-for/ios-devs.md

 to produce an interface that looks like
 [Apple's iOS design language][].

-### How do I update widgets?
+### Updating Widgets

-To update your views on iOS, you directly mutate them.
+To update your views in UIKit, you directly mutate them.
 In Flutter, widgets are immutable and not updated directly.
 Instead, you have to manipulate the widget’s state.